FioByr/hard_to_find_papers_project/README.md

 # The influence of active learning model and prior knowledge choice on how long it takes to find hard-to-find papers: Examining the variability of the time-to-discovery and the stability of its’ rank-orders

+## Thesis Project

+This repository contains the files to reproduce the simulation study and the subsequent analysis of the data for my thesis project.
+My project examined how active learning (AL) model and prior knowledge choice influences the time to discover hard-to-find papers while using an AL-aided screening tool, such as ASReview.

 ## Implementation into ASReview's Makita

 This repository also contains scripts which are either modified versions of already exisitng scripts from the asreview-makita and asreview-insights repositories, or new scripts which are created with the goal of being merged with these existing repositories.
 These scripts were created as part of the work of a master's thesis, and as well they also contribute to the open-source project of ASReview.